apollographql/apollo-client/docs/source/caching/cache-interaction.md

 ## Combining reads and writes

-Combine `readQuery` and `writeQuery` to fetch currently cached data and make selective modifications to it.
+You can combine `readQuery` and `writeQuery` (or `readFragment` and `writeFragment`) to fetch currently cached data and make selective modifications to it.
 The example below creates a new `Todo` item and adds it to your cached to-do list.
 Remember, this addition is _not_ sent to your remote server.

 ```js
 // Query that fetches all existing to-do items